-- "Jetstream" Samuel Rodrigues -- A Brazilian swordsman from the "New Shadow Sword School" who works for Desperado, who had his body and weapon modified specifically to be more lethal.
+- "Jetstream" Samuel Rodrigues -- A Brazilian swordsman from the "New Shadow Sword School" who works for Desperado.
 He is responsible for cutting off Raiden's left eye and right arm before escaping, and later gets in Raiden's head by forcing him to confront the voices of the cyborgs he has to fight.

-- Mistral -- A French-Algerian soldier and former Legionnaire who searched for a purpose to fight, and finally found one.
+- Mistral -- A French-Algerian soldier and former Legionnaire who searched for a purpose to fight, and finally found one with her new boss.
 Leads a cyborg detachment in Abkhazia for Dolzaev.
 Fights with a large staff made out of multiple Dwarf Gekko arms.

 - N'Mani -- Newly-elected Prime Minister of a developing African nation who seeks to lead his people on a more peaceful path.
 Ends up tortured and later killed by Desperado early on in the game to set an example.
 His last words include begging Raiden to avenge his death.

 - Sunny Gurlukovich -- A little girl in the care of Hal "Otacon" Emmerich, struggling to adapt to life as a normal girl.
-After being too smart to attend a normal school, she decided to begin working for the Solis group.
+After being too smart to attend a normal school, she decided to begin working for the Solis aerospace firm in Colorado instead.